-Because fruit seeds contain higher levels of B17, it’s important to consult a doctor before adding them to your diet.
-They can help recommend a daily dose that’s right for you and your health needs.
+Because fruit seeds contain higher levels of B17, it’s essential to consult a doctor before adding them to your diet.
+They can help recommend a daily dose for you and your health needs.

 Berries are also high in antioxidants, making them true superfoods.

 - Nuts – Almonds offer high levels of B17.
 They’re also a great source of protein.
-Feel free to put together a medley of almonds, macadamia nuts, cashews—all of which contain B17—and the fruits listed above for some homemade B17 trail mix.
+Feel free to assemble a medley of almonds, macadamia nuts, cashews containing B17, and the fruits listed above for some homemade B17 trail mix.

 - Grains – Grains like sorghum and buckwheat provide an abundance of B17.
-Stumped on how to incorporate these into your diet?
-Sorghum actually makes a tasty and healthy replacement for rice or quinoa.
+Are you stuck on how to incorporate these into your diet?
+Sorghum makes a tasty and healthy replacement for rice or quinoa.
 In its flaked form, it can be added to cereal, cookies, or granola bars.

 Have you ever tried buckwheat pancakes?
-They’re easy to make with buckwheat flour, and they add additional fiber to your diet.
-You can even top them off with some fresh berries for a boost of antioxidants.
+They’re easy to make with buckwheat flour and add fiber to your diet.
+You can even top them off with some fresh berries to boost antioxidants.

 - Sprouts – Bamboo sprouts, alfalfa sprouts, and mung sprouts all boast high levels of B17.
 You can incorporate them into salads or sandwiches for added flavor, texture, and crunch.

-If you’re interested in learning more about B17 or laetrile therapy, reach out.
-Our experts can customize a plan that’s geared toward your specific needs, and monitor your progress to ensure your comfort and success.
+We invite you to contact us today to learn more about B17 or laetrile therapy.
+They can customize a comprehensive alternative treatment plan geared toward your needs and monitor your progress to ensure your comfort and success.

 At Immunity Therapy Center, we offer more than standard treatment.
-Our goal is to provide you with multiple options for your care, the knowledge to understand what’s best for you, and most importantly, hope through healing.
+Our goal is to provide you with multiple options for your care, and the knowledge about each so you can make the most informed choices possible and, perhaps most importantly, hope through healing.